5 Money Issues That Can Destroy Relationships

 Trying to improve your standard of living isn’t necessarily a bad thing.
 But if you’re both constantly attempting to one up each other in the income department, healthy competition could turn into a bitter battle quickly.

 The fix: Regularly talk about what each person brings to the relationship outside of income and how much it matters to your success together.
-It could be anything — parenting, cooking, repairing the home, being positive, etc. A thriving partnership takes so much more than money and it’s important to remember that.
+It could be anything — parenting, cooking, repairing the home, being positive, etc. It takes so much more than money for a partnership to thrive.
+It’s important to remember that.

 Recognizing Financial Abuse